 Uterine fibroids are lumps of tissue that form on the uterus or within the uterus.
 They may cause excessive menstrual bleeding.

-Traditional Chinese Medicine and Ayurveda has used cinnamon for thousands of years to bring warmth to a cold uterus.
-A cold uterus is defined as boggy, congested, poor circulation and menstrual irregularities, including PCOS, endometriosis, uterine fibroids, amenorrhea or for women with sedentary lifestyle.
+Traditional Chinese Medicine and Ayurveda have used cinnamon for thousands of years to bring warmth to a cold uterus.
+A cold uterus is defined as boggy, congested uterus with poor circulation and menstrual irregularities, including PCOS, endometriosis, uterine fibroids or amenorrhea or for women with a sedentary lifestyle.
 The increased circulation and warming effect also may help reduce menstrual cramping.